 However, as children are often the most affected by their parents’ divorce, children who may require more support will be directed by the courts to attend the Children-in-Between programme developed by child experts for children and their parents.

-If you feel that your child needs more support, you may approach one of the 3 DSSAs mentioned above.
-Alternatively, if you were married under Syariah law, you may also approach the PPIS As-Salaam Family Support Centre for more information:
+If you feel that your child needs more support, you may approach one of the DSSAs or FAM@FSCs mentioned above.

 After you complete the MPP, the counsellor who conducted the session will issue a “Certificate of Completion” to you.

-With the certificate, you may proceed to file for divorce or file a counterclaim if your spouse has initiated divorce proceedings, or continue with your divorce proceedings if they have already been initiated.
+With the certificate, you may proceed to file for divorce, or file a counterclaim if your spouse is the one who initiated divorce proceedings, or continue with your divorce proceedings if they have already been initiated.